AppDaemon/appdaemon/docs/APPGUIDE.rst

 To access any apps parameters, use the class attribute called ``app_config``.
-This is a python Dictionary with an entry for each app, keyed on the App's name.
+This is a python Dictionary with an entry for each App, keyed on the App's name.

 .. code:: python

     other_apps_arg = self.app_config["some_app"]["some_parameter"].

 AppDaemon also exposes the configurations from configured plugins.
-For example that of the HA plugin, allows to access configurations from Home Assistant such as the Latitude and Longitude configured in HA.
+For example, that of the HA plugin allows accessing configurations from Home Assistant such as the Latitude and Longitude configured in HA.
 All of the information available from the Home Assistant ``/api/config`` endpoint is available using the ``get_config()`` call.
 E.g.: